SrividyaBV1996/academic-website/README.md

-# A simple and responsive academic website using ReactJS, HTML, CSS
+# A simple and responsive academic website using ReactJS, HTML, CSS, Bootstrap
 ![website-desktop](https://user-images.githubusercontent.com/99643989/180634829-220fcd03-5314-4f3f-8a56-f7fa8fb74f4b.png)

-This is a simple and responsive website for academicians build using technologies such as ReactJS, HTML, CSS, Mathjax.
+This is a simple and responsive website for academicians build using technologies such as ReactJS, HTML, CSS, Bootstrap and Mathjax.

 # Project setup

+* Clone the project: $git clone https://github.com/SrividyaBV1996/academic-website.git
-* Clone the project
+* Go inside the project directory: $cd ../path-to-folder
-* Install node modules using npm install
+* Install node modules: $npm install
-* To run the project use the command npm start
+* To run the projec: $npm start

 # Supporting Latex in Website